Sharks beat Wild 4-2 for 2-game series sweep - WHIZ News

 Kirill Kaprizov and Mats Zuccarello scored for Minnesota, and Kaapo Kahkonen made 29 saves.
 The Wild are winless in their last five road games.

-The Sharks took control of the game with a strong second period, beating Kahkonen for the first two goals with Brent Burns involved in both.
+The Sharks grabbed control with a strong second period, beating Kahkonen for the first two goals, with Brent Burns involved in both.

 Early in the period, Burns hit Tomas Hertl with a long stretch pass from his own zone.
 Hertl then sent a saucer pass toward the goal that Balcers got to and beat Kahkonen from in close.